-(a) Turbulence: Atmospheric turbulence can cause a phase distortion at different cross-sectional locations of a propagating beam.
-Given this phase change distribution in a changing environment, power can couple from the intended mode into others dynamically (e.g., perhaps changes on the order of milliseconds)26-29.

-(b) Misalignment: Misalignment between the transmitter and receiver means that the receiver aperture is not coaxial with the incoming OAM beams.
-In order to operate an OAM-multiplexed link, one needs to know which modes that are being transmitted.
+- (a) Turbulence: atmospheric turbulence can cause a phase distortion at different cross-sectional locations of a propagating beam.
+Given this phase change distribution in a changing environment, power can couple from the intended mode into others dynamically (e.g., perhaps changes of the order of milliseconds).26-29 - (b) Misalignment: misalignment between the transmitter and receiver means that the receiver aperture is not coaxial with the incoming OAM beams.
+In order to operate an OAM-multiplexed link, one needs to know which modes are being transmitted.
 A receiver aperture that captures power around the center of the beam will recover the full azimuthal phase change and know which l mode was transmitted.
-However, a limited-size receiver aperture that is off-axis will not recover the full phase change and inadvertently "think" that some power resides in other l and/or p modes.

-(c) Divergence: FSO beams of higher OAM orders diverge faster than lower-order OAM beams, thus making it difficult to fully capture the higher-order OAM beams with a limited-sized receiver aperture.
-Power loss occurs if the beam power is not fully his is the author's peer reviewed, accepted manuscript.
-However, the online version or record will be different from this version once it has been copyedited and typeset inis is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset captured, but even modal coupling can occur due to the truncation of the beam's radial profile.
-This truncation can result in power being coupled to some other LG beams with different p values (p modes)30-32.
+However, a limited-size receiver aperture that is off-axis will not recover the full phase change and inadvertently "thinks" that some power resides in other l and/or p modes. - (c) Divergence: FSO beams of higher OAM orders diverge faster than lower-order OAM beams, thus making it difficult to fully capture the higher-order OAM beams with a limited-sized receiver aperture.
+Power loss occurs if the beam power is not fully captured, but even modal coupling can occur due to the truncation of the beam's radial profile.
+This truncation can result in power being coupled to some other LG beams with different p values (p modes).30-32 - (d) Mode multiplexing/demultiplexing: mode multiplexing and demultiplexing is another challenge in OAM-multiplexing based systems, which requires a scalable unitary transformation.
+Various studies have addressed this challenge, including (a) multi-plane light conversion (MPLC) achieved by shaping the wavefront of the light at multiple propagating distances to accomplish mode conversion between Gaussian beams at different locations and different HG/LG beams, (b)

-ACCEPTED MANUSCRIPT s version once it has been copyedited and typeset.
+FIG. 7. (a) Concept of an MDM link using four LG modes or four HG modes, each carrying 100 Gbit/s signal (i.e., 400 Gbit/s in total). (b) Measured crosstalk for each mode when all four HG or LG modes are transmitted with various receiver rotation angles.
+Reproduced with permission from Pang et al., Opt.
+Lett.
+43, 3889 (2018).
+Copyright 2018 Optical Society of America.

+FIG. 8.
+Potential challenges for an OAM-multiplexed FSO communication link.
+Turbulence effects distort the beam phase front, thus inducing dynamic modal coupling and channel crosstalk.
+A misaligned, off-axis, limited-size receiver aperture would not recover the full phase change and will induce channel crosstalk and power loss.
+Beam divergence effects could be important for a long-distance transmission: higher-order OAM-carrying beams diverge faster, which could lead to power loss and modal coupling due to the limited receiver size.
+The mode multiplexing and demultiplexing requires methods to achieve scalable unitary transformation.
+Mux: multiplexing.
+Demux: demultiplexing.

-(d) Mode multiplexing/demultiplexing: Mode multiplexing and demultiplexing is another challenge in OAM-multiplexing based systems, which requires a scalable unitary transformation.
-Various studies have addressed this challenge, including: a) multi-plane light conversion (MPLC) achieved by shaping the wavefront of the light at multiple propagating distances to accomplish mode conversion between Gaussian beams at different locations and different HG/LG beams, b) log-polar-based mode sorter that geometrically transforms the spiral spatial phase of OAM beams into a tilted spatial phase, and c) designing refractive index distribution of the fiber designed to achieve in-fiber mode conversion from the fundamental mode to the vector mode.
+log-polar-based mode sorter that geometrically transforms the spiral spatial phase of OAM beams into a tilted spatial phase, and (c) designing refractive index distribution of the fiber designed to achieve in-fiber mode conversion from the fundamental mode to the vector mode.

-It should also be mentioned that: (i) modal coupling "tends" to be higher to the adjacent modes, and (ii) separating data channels with a larger modal differential can help in alleviating the problem.
+It should also be mentioned that (i) modal coupling "tends" to be higher to the adjacent modes and (ii) separating data channels with a larger modal differential can help in alleviating the problem.
 Of course, larger modal separation leads to larger beam divergence, so a trade-off analysis is usually recommended.